steviekong/BSE_tracker/README.md

 This cronjob will run at 18:00 IST daily assuming system time is set to accurate IST time.

-10. Make sure you have redis server running
+10. Make sure you have redis server running locally on port 6379.

 11. Start django server
     `python3 manage.py runserver`